-A special joy known only to those who love the church of God rests on thIMG_1895e birth of a new assembly of believers.
+A special joy known only to those who love the church of God rests on the birth of a new assembly of believers.
 After years of evangelism and preaching, the Whunga Baptist Church was officially formed on Sunday, 20 March 2016.
 On that weekend, Alpheus Nyalungu and I arrived in Whunga, Zimbabwe in order to lend our support and approval to the two men who are laboring to evangelize there.

 Though the village is only 250 kilometers from us in South Africa, Saturday’s trip—including the border crossing—took 10 hours.
 The return trip on Monday was a breezy, 5-hour jaunt.
 We were only stopped by police and roadblocks once, though we were warned to beware of more interaction from the public protectors.
 On our return we were so pleased at the speed with which they were processing us at the border crossing that the official took our happiness for mockery and along with a scowl held up a hand-written sign that said, “beware touts”.